 My daughter is 12 years old and recently had a below the knee amputation.
 She is in middle school and feels like a total outcast and that nobody can understand how she feels.
 Can you suggest a good source of support?

 Yes.
 There is a wonderful organization that tries to match amputees by gender, Age, location and type of amputation.
-Having someone similar to you who has undergone the same difficulties can be tremendously helpful.
+Having someone who has undergone the same difficulties can be tremendously helpful.

 Call The Amputee Coalition at 888-267-5669 for further information.